 Number Principle 1.
-A veterinarian should certify only those matters which: a) are within their own knowledge; b) can be ascertained by them personally; c) are the subject of supporting evidence from an authorised veterinarian who has personal knowledge of the matters in question; or d) are the subject of checks carried out by an Officially Authorised Person (OAP) (see Annex 21.A below).
-In some circumstances, a certificate or the accompanying Notes for Guidance may allow a veterinarian to attest matters on the basis of a declaration by another person e.g. the exporter or their agent, a farmer, transporter, animal health officer or food business operators.
-Matters not within the knowledge of a veterinarian and not the subject of supporting evidence but known to other persons, e.g. the farmer or transporter as above, should be the subject of a declaration by those persons only.
-The form of declaration may vary from a simple signed statement to a sworn affidavit depending on the significance of what is being certified and the requirements of the Competent Authority[1].
-Veterinarians should retain copies of any declarations and make a record of any checks or procedures undertaken to corroborate these declarations, where appropriate.
+A veterinarian should certify only those matters which: a) are within their own knowledge; b) can be ascertained by them personally; c) are the subject of supporting evidence from an authorised veterinarian who has personal knowledge of the matters in question; or d) are the subject of checks carried out by an Officially Authorised Person (OAP) (see Annex 21.A below). veterinarian to attes In some circumstances, a certificate or the accompanying Notes for Guidance may allow a veterinarian to attest matters on the basis of a declaration by another person e.g. the exporter or their agent, a farmer, transporter, animal health officer or food business operators. but known to other Matters not within the knowledge of a veterinarian and not the subject of supporting evidence but known to other persons, e.g. the farmer or transporter as above, should be the subject of a declaration by those persons only. depending on the s The form of declaration may vary from a simple signed statement to a sworn affidavit lepending on the significance of what is being certified and the requirements of the Competent Authority[1]. ld retain copies of any declarations and make a record of any checks or aken to corroborate these declarations, where appropriate.